Make your own nut & plant based milks

-For these reasons, more cafes are starting to make their own nut and plant based milks.
-It's not hard, though does require a bit of organisation.
+For these reasons, more cafes are making their own nut and plant based milks.

 Here we run you through the steps.